Frequently Asked Questions

 - What should I do in event of a fire?

-The subjects covered by Short Courses include Fashion and Textiles, Fine Art, Graphic Design, Interdisciplinary, Media Arts, Theatre and Performance and Three Dimensional Design.
-You can use the links on our homepage to Browse Short Courses by subject area or by session.
+We run a variety of short courses across a range of subject areas, including fashion, design, art and performance.
 For up-to-date details of upcoming courses with places left to book visit our Available courses starting soon page.
 If finding out what previous short course students think might be useful for you then click here to view some CSM Short Course Student Stories [PDF 0.3MB].

-Our short courses take place in three venues in and around central London: Richbell Place, WC1N 3LA; Byam Shaw School of Art, N19 4AG and King's Cross, N1C 4AA.
+Our short courses take place in three venues in and around central London: 45 - 65 Peckham Road, SE5 8UF; Elthorne Road, N19 4AG and King's Cross, N1C 4AA.
 Locations and Maps.

 There are courses at all different levels so if you have no experience and want to try something for the first time choose an Introduction or Beginners course.
 If you already have some experience then there are courses to help you develop your skills further.
 If a level is not specified then beginners and more experienced people are accepted onto the course and the tutors will tailor their teaching to the needs of the group and give individual attention when required.